gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classPolarFootFinder.md

 * `LogicalToPhysicalMapping` The mapping from the logical \((r, \theta)\) domain to the physical \((x, y)\) domain.
 * `IdxRangeBatched` The batched index range over which the operator works.
 * `TimeStepperBuilder` The factory type for the time integration method.
-* `RThetaAdvectionBuilder` The spline builder for the advection field.
-* `RThetaAdvectionEvaluator` The spline evaluator for the advection field.
+* `RThetaAdvectionInterpolator` The interpolator for the advection field.